kunalipm22-web/orange/README.md

 MBA (Applied Finance)

-Machine Learning • Banking Analytics • Risk Analytics
+Machine Learning • Banking Analytics • Risk Analytics • Data Science

 ⭐ If you found this project useful, consider giving it a star.